CODE OF CONDUCT

 4. Loan appraisal and terms/conditions

-• Upon approval of the loan, the Company shall convey the amount of loan sanctioned, annualized interest rate and other important terms and conditions to the Client by way of 2 sanction letter or otherwise in the language selected by the Client in the application form for correspondence, etc. The penal charges, if any, to be charged by the Company for late repayment, other charges, etc., if any, shall be levied as per schedule of charges on non compliances of loan terms and conditions shall be mentioned in bold in the loan agreement and the same shall be displayed on the website of the Company .An acceptance of such terms and conditions shall be retained by the Company.
+• Upon approval of the loan, the Company shall convey the amount of loan sanctioned, annualized interest rate and other important terms and conditions to the customer by way of sanction letter or otherwise, in the language selected by the customer in the application form for correspondence, etc. The penal charges, if any, to be charged by the Company for late repayment, non-compliance of terms and conditions of loan contract, other covenants etc., shall be levied as per schedule of charges and to be mentioned in bold in the loan agreement, and the same shall be displayed on the website of the Company.
+An acceptance of such terms and conditions by customer shall be retained by the Company.

 • When penal charges are levied for non-compliance with the material terms and conditions of sanctioned loan, it shall be in compliance with the guidelines issued by RBI from time to time.